kbravh/netlify-cms-widget-nested-select/README.md

 ## Support

-For help with this widget, open an [issue](https://github.com/kbravh/netlify-cms-widget-nested-select) or ask the Netlify CMS community in [Gitter](https://gitter.im/netlify/netlifycms).
+For help with this widget, open an [issue](https://github.com/kbravh/netlify-cms-widget-nested-select/issues).